mrbuslov/shish-lal-few-shot-prompt/files/prompts_default/important_notes.md

-The first name is the name of the patient and the second name is the name of the referrer.
+- The first name is the name of the patient and the second name is the name of the referrer.
-Any conditions listed immediately after the name of the referrer should be included in the main heading Diagnosis at the top of the letter
-- If diagnosis, visual acuity, intraocular pressure, or next review are stated anywhere in the transcript, include them as main headings at the top of the letter in the correct format:
-Diagnosis: … Visual acuity: … Intraocular pressure: … Plan: …
 - Instead of "On examination, bilateral cataracts" use "There are bilateral cataracts"
 - Instead of "On examination, corrected visual acuity is 6/6 in each eye" use "Corrected visual acuity is 6/6 in each eye"
 - Use the patient’s full name for the first mention or when clarity requires it (e.g., “Many thanks for asking me to see John Smith”).